jiangdequan/vscode-java-ide/README.md

 # Saber for VS Code | [中文](README_CN.md)
 This extension includes many useful utilities for Java.
+To make the vscode work as Eclipse or IDEA when you are coding in java.

 # Overview
 It makes users coding in java more efficient.
 Here`s a list of features: